MiguelFirmino/Pathfinding-Visualizer/README.md

 🚩 Done: 🚩
 1) added header, node-map and node components.
 2) create service for actual pathfinding algorithm!
+3) created service for A* algorithm!
-3) created service for generating node-map.
+4) created service for generating node-map.
-4) configured rendering and basic styling for node-map's nodes.
+5) configured rendering and basic styling for node-map's nodes.
-5) add caption/legend for each color on the screen.
+6) add caption/legend for each color on the screen.
-6) added diagonals!
+7) added diagonals!

 🚩 To do: 🚩
 1) implement start conditions.
-2) implement stop and reset button.
-3) add boostrap css styling.
-4) many more!
+2) many more!